gristlabs/grist-core/README.md

-GRIST_FORCE_LOGIN    | when set to 'true' disables anonymous access GRIST_SINGLE_ORG | set to an org "domain" to pin client to that org GRIST_SUPPORT_ANON | if set to 'true', show UI for anonymous access (not shown by default) GRIST_THROTTLE_CPU | if set, CPU throttling is enabled GRIST_USER_ROOT     | an extra path to look for plugins in.
+GRIST_FORCE_LOGIN    | when set to 'true' disables anonymous access GRIST_SINGLE_ORG | set to an org "domain" to pin client to that org GRIST_SUPPORT_ANON | if set to 'true', show UI for anonymous access (not shown by default) GRIST_SUPPORT_EMAIL | if set, give a user with the specified email support powers.
+The main extra power is the ability to share sites, workspaces, and docs with all users in a listed way.
+GRIST_THROTTLE_CPU | if set, CPU throttling is enabled GRIST_USER_ROOT     | an extra path to look for plugins in.
 COOKIE_MAX_AGE      | session cookie max age, defaults to 90 days; can be set to "none" to make it a session cookie